Is travel dating a good idea? Is it safe? What are the best travel dating sites?

 Why we like Tinder for safe travel dating

 Besides the unique features that Tinder has, its global footprint makes it a very appealing and useful travel dating app because it is largely used everywhere.
-However, Tinder also is perceived as a “hook-up” app across the board and so users on the app may be there with a certain objective in mind.

 Besides this consideration, Tinder’s paid subscription (Tinder Plus, Tinder Gold, or Tinder Platinum), have a “Passport” feature allows you to search by city or drop a pin in the map and start liking, matching, and messaging other users that are in the selected area.